-What about swearing to tell the truth in a court of law?
-If we are obedient to government authority when asked to do this, wouldn’t we be disobedient to biblical instruction not to swear in the name of God?
+What about swearing (i.e., making a solemn promise) to tell the truth in a court of law?
+If we are obedient to government authority when asked to do this, would we be disobedient to biblical instruction not to swear in the name of God?

-The New International Version of the Bible (NIV), which we believe provides a better translation of Leviticus 19:12 than that given by the New King James Version,cautions, “Do not swear falsely by my name and so profane the name of your God.
+The New International Version of the Bible (NIV), which we believe provides a better translation of Leviticus 19:12 than that of the New King James Version, cautions, “Do not swear falsely by my name and so profane the name of your God.
 I am the Lord.”
-Note that this verse does not say that all swearing is wrong.
-It states that if a person does not tell the truth after swearing by God’s name to tell the truth, that person is guilty of profaning the name of God, which is a sin.
+Note that this scripture does not say that all swearing is wrong.
+It states that if a person does not tell the truth after swearing by God’s name to tell the truth, that person is guilty of profaning the name of God, which would be a sin.

 However, Matthew 5:33-37 seems to indicate that it is never appropriate to swear.
-In this passage, Jesus Christ admonishes,
+In this scripture, Jesus Christ admonishes,

 “[Y]ou have heard that it was said to those of old, ‘You shall not swear falsely, but shall perform your oaths to the Lord.’
 But I say to you, do not swear at all: neither by heaven, for it is God’s throne; nor by the earth, for it is His footstool; nor by Jerusalem, for it is the city of the great King.
 Nor shall you swear by your head, because you cannot make one hair white or black.
 But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.”